AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 Using this value, the Web browser could visualize a download progress bar for large files or documents.

-- After the headers, an empty line comes and then the requested resource is returned in the HTTP response body.
+- After the headers, an empty line comes, and then the requested resource is returned in the HTTP response body.

 [/slide]